-I repeat what I said earlier, the Leh palace is devoid of all those ornate decors that one expects of Indian Indian palaces However, it is unusual for the way it has been constructed.
-For one, it is constructed on a hill in distinct levels.
-Barring level one and two, none of the other levels can be accessed without passing through the lower levels.
-In some ways, that is added protection but in others, being on the hill, gave it a certain vulnerability.
+I repeat what I said earlier, this Ladakh palace is devoid of all those ornate decors that one expects of Indian palaces What makes it unique is the manner of its construction.
+Located on Tesmo hills, which incidentally is the highest point of Leh, it has 9 distinct levels.
+Barring levels one and two, none of the other levels can be accessed without passing through the lower levels.
+In some ways, that gave the Royal Leh Palace added protection but at the same time, its location on the hill added to its vulnerability.

-The palace is made of mud, wood, stones and sand.
+The key materials used to make this Ladakh palace include mud, wood, stones and sand.
 What amazed me is the artistic manner in which these materials are used – almost as if they were to give a nice texture and look to the palace.
 The mud plaster here has been given the name Mur-Kalak and the reason these materials were used was purely owing to the climate.
 Wood being an insulator, kept the interiors cool and protected from the harsh sun and also, warm during the winters.

-We drove to the main entrance of the palace which essentially, leads you directly to level 3 of the palace.
-While walking along the stone steps, I caught a glimpse of the other two levels, which I believe housed the stables and the store rooms of the palace.
-Quite undecided on whether I should quickly go down or head to the grand entrance that was right ahead.
+We drove to the main entrance of the Ladakh palace which essentially, leads you directly to level 3 of the palace.
+Walking along the stone path got me a glimpse of the other two levels, which I believe housed the stables and the storerooms of the palace.
+It was one of those undecided moments when I couldn’t decide whether I should quickly go down or head to the grand entrance that was right ahead.
 The decision was made by the rest of the group who trudged ahead to the grand entrance.
-For a moment, I considered doing a truant but well, I did not want to scare the others who were not used to Ladakhi Jones.
+For a moment, I considered playing truant but well, I did not want to scare the others who were not used to the antics of Ladakhi Jones.

-The grand entrance did not disappoint with its ferocious looking lions which are carved right above the entrance.
+The grand entrance did not disappoint with its ferocious-looking lions carved right above the entrance.
 The ornate doors and windows further enhanced the grandeur with its wood carvings and the colorful decor around it, made the whole appearance so vibrant.

 A step through the main entrance made me realize the sharp contrast that existed within.
 What seemed bright and vibrant outside suddenly became dark and dank in the corridors.
 Small doors on either side led to smaller rooms or a few staircases leading to the entrance of level four.
 Some of the rooms on this level were converted to exhibition halls for ASI while the others were left abandoned for people like to poke around in.